No Fees Unless We Win (206) 919-3215

 If you lost a loved one in a Bellevue car accident, you could be eligible for additional wrongful death damages.
 These may include mental anguish, funeral/burial costs, and loss of consortium.
 At Colburn Law, our lawyers have secured outstanding results for past clients in Washington.
 We know how to fight for full compensation during insurance settlement negotiations and/or a personal injury trial.
 We’ll create a legal strategy that’s ideal for you.

-Statute of Limitations for Washington Motorcycle Accidents
+What is the Statute of Limitations for Washington Motorcycle Accident Claims?

 After a motorcycle accident, you have three main pathways to collect compensation for your injuries in Washington: you can file a claim against the at-fault driver’s insurance company, you can file a claim with your own insurance company, or you can file a personal injury lawsuit in civil court.